nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_ROUTING.md

 ## Practice: Locations, Customers and Employees

 Your job is to update **`ApplicationViews`** to make the _Locations_, _Customers_ and _Employees_ links display their matching resources when clicked.
-You will to display the respected component for each view.
+You will need to display the respected component for each view.

 [Return  to Book 6's Table of Contents](../README.md)